Cooking Fever

 Cooking Fever is a 2014 cooking simulation game developed and published by the Lithuanian studio Nordcurrent.
 Since initially releasing for iOS on September 27, 2014, Cooking Fever has garnered 450 million downloads.

-In 2015, Cooking Fever was awarded as the game of the year by LT Game Awards.
+In 2015, Cooking Fever was named game of the year by the LT Game Awards.

 Gameplay

 Cooking Fever is a cooking simulation game.
 The player must cook food as quickly as possible to fulfill incoming customers' orders.

 Development and release

 Cooking Fever was developed by Nordcurrent, a studio based in Vilnius, Lithuania.
 They had previously produced mobile games including Happy Chef and Building the Great Wall of China.
 The game was released for Android on March 2, 2015, and for the Windows Phone later in the year.

 The game had surpassed 50 million downloads by July 2015 and 100 million downloads by March 2017.
 As of 2024, Cooking Fever has been downloaded 450 million times.
-For the game's tenth anniversary, Nordcurrent will run a real-life recreation of the game to break a Guinness World Record for the most number of burgers assembled in one minute.
+For the game's tenth anniversary, Nordcurrent will run a real-life recreation of the game to break a Guinness World Record for the most burgers assembled in one minute.